Laureates of the L’Oréal-UNESCO For Women in Science International Award

-Laureate 2003 AFRICA AND THE ARAB STATESProfessor of Crystallography at Ain Shams University ( Egypt ).
+Laureate 2003 for AFRICA AND THE ARAB STATESProfessor of Crystallography at Ain Shams University (Egypt).

 For her work on crystal growth, including the formation of kidney stones.

-Laureate 2003 LATIN AMERICA AND THE CARIBBEANProfessor at Argentine National Research Council, Buenos Aires ( Argentina ).
+Laureate 2003 for LATIN AMERICA AND THE CARIBBEANProfessor at Argentine National Research Council, Buenos Aires (Argentina).

 For her theoretical studies on novel forms of carbon.

 Ana Maria LOPEZ COLOMÉ

 Laureate 2002 for LATIN AMERICA AND THE CARIBBEANProfessor of biochemestry at the Institute of Cellular Physiology, National Autonomous University, Mexico City (Mexico).